nidhi31jain/teachme/interview-questions-api.md

 * What is cloud native applications, what benefit it brings, any experience of building that?

+            Cloud native is a term used to describe container-based environments.
+Cloud-native technologies are used to                   develop applications built with services packaged in containers, deployed as microservices and managed on elastic             infrastructure through agile DevOps processes and continuous delivery

 * What is Object Oriented Programming Principles, give  me example of few principle with example?

             Encapsulation,
             Data Abstraction,
             Polymorphism,